 Planning

-Class hours Hours outside the classroom Total hours
+Class hours Hours outside the Total hours

+classroom

 Master Session 4 8 12

 Integrated methodologies 15 31.5 46.5

 Laboratory practises 6 7.5 13.5

 Integrated methodologies 14 51 65

 Presentations / exhibitions 1 8 9

 Introductory activities 2 2 4

-The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+The information in the planning table is for guidance only and does no ot take into account the het erogeneity of the students.

 Methodologies Description Master Session Conventional lectures.
-Integrated methodologies Problem based learning (PBL): Problem solving.
-Design of non- synthesisable models and synthesisable circuits in VHDL.
+Through this methodology the outcome CE62/OP5 is developed.
+Integrated Problem based learning (PBL): Problem solving.
+Design of non- synthesisable models and methodologies synthesisable circuits in VHDL.
 To solve them, the student has to previously develop certain outcomes.
+Through this methodology the outcomes CG9, CG13 and CE62/OP5 are developed.
 Laboratory practises VHDL design of digital circuits and circuit implementation in FPGAs.
-Integrated methodologies Project based learning.
+Through this methodology the outcomes CG9, CG13 and CE62/OP5 are developed.
+Integrated Project based learning.
 The students must design a digital system in VHDL to solve a problem.
-In order to that, the students must plan, design and implement the necessary steps.
+In methodologies order to that, the students must plan, design and implement the necessary steps.
 The project development will be implemented in laboratory hours (type B).
 Besides, in type C hours there will be discussions and one-to-one interaction with the teacher.
 Activities to develop in the groups C: Analysis and debate about the project approach and different alternatives.
 Analysis and follow-up of the proposed solution.
 Design implementation.
 Analysis and debate of results.
 Oral presentations of the project results.
-Presentations / exhibitions Presentations/exhibitions: Exhibition of the results of the project developed.
+Through this methodology the outcomes CG1, CG9, CG13 and CE62/OP5 are developed.
+Presentations / Presentations/exhibitions: Exhibition of the results of the project developed. exhibitions Through this methodology the outcomes CG1 and CG9 are developed.
 Introductory activities Introduction to the subject key topics both theoretical and practical.
+Through this methodology the outcomes CG13 and CE62/OP5 are developed.

-Personalized attention Methodologies Description Integrated methodologies In class the teacher will assist the students.
+Methodologies Description Integrated methodologies In class the teacher will assist the students.
 Besides, the students will have the opportunity to consult with the teacher in office hours which will be published in the faculty website.
 Laboratory practises In class the teacher will assist the students.
 Besides, the students will have the opportunity to consult with the teacher in office hours which will be published in the faculty website.
 Integrated methodologies In class the teacher will assist the students.
 Besides, the students will have the opportunity to consult with the teacher in office hours which will be published in the faculty website.

-Assessment Description Qualification
+Assessment Qualification